Effect of Acquiescence on Trademark

 Condition prior to Trade Mark Act 1999

-Prior to the provisions in Trade Marks Act, 1999 there was not any clear and precise law regarding the defense of acquiescence under the Trade Marks Act, 1940 and under the Trade and Merchandise Act, 1958 and the scope of acquiescence was based on judicial pronouncements.
-Under Trade Mark Act, 1940 the court permitted the defendant to take the defense of acquiescence under ‘special circumstances’ in Section 10(2) of the 1940 Act which says, “In case of honest concurrent use or of other special circumstances which, in the opinion of the Registrar, make it proper so to do, he may permit the registration by more than one proprietor of trade mark which are identical or nearly resemble each other in respect of the same goods or description of goods subject to such conditions and limitations, if any, as the registrar may think fit to impose.
+Prior to the provisions in Trade Marks Act, 1999 there was not any clear and precise law regarding the defense of acquiescence under the Trade Marks Act, 1940 and under the Trade and Merchandise Act, 1958, and the scope of acquiescence was based on judicial pronouncements.
+Under Trade Mark Act, 1940 the court permitted the defendant to take the defense of acquiescence under ‘special circumstances’ in Section 10(2) of the 1940 Act which says, “In case of honest concurrent use or of other special circumstances which, in the opinion of the Registrar, make it proper so to do, he may permit the registration by more than one proprietor of the trademark which is identical or nearly resembles each other in respect of the same goods or description of goods subject to such conditions and limitations, if any, as the registrar may think fit to impose.

-Section 30 – Acts not constituting infringement :- (1) Notwithstanding anything contained in this Act, the following acts do not constitute an infringement of the right to use of a registered trademark – (b) the use by a person of a trade mark in relation to goods connected in the course of trade with the proprietor or a registered user of the trade mark if, as to those goods or bulk of which they form part, the registered proprietor or the registered user conforming to the permitted use has applied the trade mark and has not subsequently removed or obliterated it, or has at any time expressly or impliedly consented to the use of the trade mark.
+Section 30 – Acts not constituting infringement:- (1) Notwithstanding anything contained in this Act, the following acts do not constitute an infringement of the right to use of a registered trademark – (b) the use by a person of a trademark in relation to goods connected in the course of trade with the proprietor or a registered user of the trademark if, as to those goods or bulk of which they form part, the registered proprietor or the registered user conforming to the permitted use has applied for the trademark and has not subsequently removed or obliterated it, or has at any time expressly or impliedly consented to the use of the trademark.

 Acquiescence under Trade Marks Act 1999

 The act came into force in 2003 and it clearly lays down the provision for acquiescence under Section 33 which is mainly evolved from the various opinions and judgments of the courts over the years.